Rimini Holidays: Exciting Things to Do (Aside from the Beaches)

 Note: This post is part of a recent campaign developed with iambassador and Emilia Romagna Turismo to promote slow travel in the region, and the beautiful towns and landscapes near Rimini.
 As always, Wild About Travel retains all editorial control.

 This post contains affiliate links to carefully selected products or services.
-Should you buy any of them, I earn a small commission at no extra cost for you.
+Should you buy any of them, I earn a small commission at no extra cost to you.

 Pin for later!